pyrddlgym-project/pyRDDLGym/docs/jax.rst

 * the ``[Optimizer]`` section contains a ``method`` argument to indicate the type of plan/policy, its hyper-parameters, the ``optax`` SGD optimizer and its hyper-parameters, etc.
 * the ``[Training]`` section indicates budget on iterations or time, hyper-parameters for the policy, etc.

-Configuration files can be loaded through a convenience function which returns the parsed parameters for the planner, the plan/policy, and the training arguments:
+Configuration files can be loaded through a convenience function that returns the parsed parameters for the planner, the plan/policy, and the training arguments, which need to be passed to other downstream objects as we soon show:

 .. code-block:: python